How to Explore Leuven, Belgium like a Local: Locals introduce their city.

 Definitely the Old Market!
 After a few drinks, everybody becomes more social :)

 Best place to relax in Leuven:

 Because of the obligatory silence, the lawn at the Grand Beguinage is a good place to relax, and it’s usually pretty calm at the St Donatus City Park as well, unless there’s an event going on in summer.

 The stairs in front of the University Library at the Ladeuze Square are a great place to sit for a while and watch students walk to class or shoppers come out of the parking lot below ground.

 As I live in Leuven, I haven’t spent the night at a hotel here yet, but from the top of my head I can tell you that CUBE is supposed to be a cool hostel and Penta Hotel is not your regular hotel, with a reception area that’s more like a bar and lounge hall.

 - Come hungry.
 There are plenty of cool cafes and bistros you’ll want to properly try out!

 In 2012, Sofie launched her travel blog WonderfulWanderings.com as a passion project.
 Since then, she’s turned it into her full-time job and has successfully collaborated with over 80 brands and destinations worldwide.
 All while wearing sneakers, of course.
-She writes practical travel stories with a personal touch, helps travelers plan their itineraries and is a regular contributor for Expedia and Discover Benelux.
-Traveling the world, crafting articles or taking a dance class when she’s home, Sofie loves it all… as long as she can have a cup of tea first.
+She writes practical travel stories with a personal touch, helps travelers plan their itineraries, and regularly contributes to Expedia and Discover Benelux.
+Traveling the world, crafting articles, or taking a dance class when she’s home, Sofie loves it all… as long as she can have a cup of tea first.
 Want to connect with Sofie?
-You can find her on Facebook, Instagram and Twitter.
+You can find her on Facebook, Instagram, and Twitter.